grackle-project/grackle/doc/source/Parameters.rst

     - 3: similar to option 1, except the value of epsilon is calculated directly from equation 2 of `Wolfire et al. (1995)
       <https://ui.adsabs.harvard.edu/abs/1995ApJ...443..152W/abstract>`__.

+.. note:: With :c:data:`primordial_chemistry` > 0, the electron density
+   used to calculate epsilon for :c:data:`photoelectric_heating` = 3
+   only considers the contribution from primordial species, ignoring that of metals and dust grains, and so is most likely underestimated at low temperatures.
+In practice, epsilon is reasonably approximated as a constant of 0.05 in this regime.

 .. c:var:: int photoelectric_heating_rate